-Exceeding this number of devices can lead to a loss of data traffic.

-- The ring in which you want to use HRP may only consist of devices that support this function.
-This applies, for example, to the following devices: X-400 IE switches, X-300 IE switches, X-200 IE switches and OSM/ESM. - All devices must be interconnected via their ring ports. - Multimode connections up to 3 km and single mode connections up to 26 km between two IE switches are possible.
-At greater distances, the specified reconfiguration time may be longer. - A device in the ring must be configured as redundancy manager by selecting the "HRP Manager" setting.
-You can do this with the button on the front of the device, Web Based Management, CLI or SNMP. - On all other devices in the ring, either the "HRP Client" or "Automatic Redundancy Detection" mode must be activated.

-You can do this with Web Based Management, CLI or SNMP.

-In the basic status, the "HRP Client" or "Automatic Redundancy Detection" mode is set as default.
+- HSR is supported in ring topologies with up to 50 devices.
+Exceeding this number of devices can lead to a loss of data traffic. - The ring in which you want to use HSR may only consist of devices that support this function.
+This applies, for example, to the following devices: X-400 IE switches, X-300 IE switches, X-200 IE switches and OSM / ESM. - All devices must be interconnected via their ring ports. - A device in the ring must be configured as redundancy manager by selecting the "HSR Manager" setting.
+You can do this with the button on the front of the device, Web Based Management, CLI or SNMP. - On all other devices in the ring, either the "HSR Client" or "Automatic Redundancy Detection" mode must be activated.
+You can do this with Web Based Management, CLI or SNMP. - In the basic status, the "HSR Client" or "Automatic Redundancy Detection" mode is set as default.